Naveen-Baburaj/Naveen-Baburaj/README.md

 <h1 align="center">Hi 👋, I'm Naveen Baburaj</h1>
-<h3 align="center">am a passionate AI enthusiast with a strong foundation in artificial intelligence, machine learning, and data science.
+<h3 align="center">A passionate AI enthusiast with a strong foundation in artificial intelligence, machine learning, and data science.
 My journey in the AI field has been fueled by a relentless curiosity and a commitment to leveraging technology to solve complex problems and drive innovation.</h3>

 - 🌱 I’m currently learning **Full stack development.
 This endeavor is driven by my goal to integrate AI and web development, creating sophisticated, user-friendly web applications that harness the power of artificial intelligence.**